-Cabrara, Colosi, and Lobdell (2009); Capra (1997); Olson and Eoyang (2001); and Williams and Imam (2007) have identified closely related models of system conditions or dimensions to consider when looking for leverage points in systems.
-We have chosen to use Williams and Imam's terminology-boundaries, relationships, and perspectives-with the following definitions (Parsons & Jessup, 2011):
+Cabrara, Colosi, and Lobdell (2009); Capra (1997); Olson and Eoyang (2001); and Williams and Hummelbrunner (2011) have identified closely related models of system conditions or dimensions to consider when looking for leverage points in systems.
+We have chosen to draw on Williams and Hummelbrunner's terminology-boundaries, relationships, and perspectives-with the following definitions (Parsons & Jessup, 2011):

-"Boundaries" refers to demarcations that create a region or entity.
+- "Boundaries" refers to demarcations that create a region or entity.
 Boundaries can refer to such demarcations as physical entities, organizational identities, social systems, and rules of conduct.
 Boundaries may be permeable-an open system-allowing exchange with the environment while still distinguishing the system or other entity from its environment.

-Illustration of Visibility and Depth in Complex Systems with Leveraging Dimensions exist among bounded parts of a system, agents, or elements.
+Critiquing the boundaries of an evaluation is an essential action for an evaluator. - "Relationships" refers to the connections and exchanges that exist among bounded parts of a system, agents, or elements.
 Interconnections/relationships are as, or more, important than the entities making up a system.
 Relationship patterns help identify types of systems such as hierarchical systems, networks, families, communities, and social groups.
 Cause-and-effect relationships are another type of relationship.